 Which 12 tips are best for passing academic exams?

-This is the second and final lesson about Exam Revision.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second and final chapter about Exam Revision.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the 11 examination types possible at university